-In this reporting year, five Board members have been re-elected for terms of one year until the conclusion of the next ordinary General Meeting.
-In addition, Silvio Denz was elected as a new member for a term of office of one year until the conclusion of the next ordinary General Meeting.
-Petra Schadenberg-Herrmann did not stand for re-election in the year under review and retired from the Board.
+In this reporting year, all six Board members have been re-elected for terms of one year until the conclusion of the next ordinary General Meeting.

-Ernst Tanner (CH) Mr. Tanner was elected CEO and Vice Chairman by the Board of Directors in 1993.
+Ernst Tanner (CH) Mr Tanner was elected CEO and Vice Chairman by the Board of Directors in 1993.
 In 1994, he became Chairman of the Board.
 He is a member of the Corporate Sustainability Committee.
 He completed a commercial education and then attended business school in London and at Harvard.
-Before joining Lindt & Sprüngli, Mr. Tanner held top management positions for more than 25 years with the Johnson & Johnson Group in Europe and in the USA, last as Company Group Chairman Europe.
-Mr. Tanner has been a member of the Board of Directors of the Swiss Swatch Group since 1995, Vice Chairman of the Board of Directors since 2011, as well as member of the Compensation Committee since 2002 and Chairman of this Committee since May 2014.
-He also has a seat on the Advisory Boards of both the German Krombacher Brauerei GmbH&Co.
+Before joining Lindt & Sprüngli, Mr Tanner held top management positions for more than 25 years with the Johnson & Johnson Group in Europe and in the USA, last as Company Group Chairman Europe.
+Mr Tanner has been a member of the Board of Directors of the Swiss Swatch Group since 1995, Vice Chairman of the Board of Directors since 2011, as well as member of the Compensation Committee since 2002 and Chairman of this committee since May 2014.
+He also has a seat on the Advisory Boards of both the German Krombacher Brauerei GmbH & Co.
 KG and the Austrian SIGNA Group.
-As of September 30, 2016, Mr. Tanner resigned as CEO of the Lindt & Sprüngli Group and is since then Executive Chairman of the Board of Directors.
+As of September 30, 2016, Mr Tanner resigned as CEO of the Lindt & Sprüngli Group and is since then Executive Chairman of the Board of Directors.

-Board of Directors Lindt & Sprüngli AG
+Board of Directors Chocoladefabriken Lindt & Sprüngli AG

-Silvio Denz, Antonio Bulgheroni, Dkfm.
-Elisabeth Gürtler, Ernst Tanner, Dr Thomas Rinderknecht and Dr Rudolf K. Sprüngli with their personal favourite Lindt product.
+Silvio Denz, Antonio Bulgheroni, Dkfm Elisabeth Gürtler, Ernst Tanner, Dr Thomas Rinderknecht and Dr Rudolf K. Sprüngli with their personal favourite Lindt product.

-Dr Rudolf K. Sprüngli (CH) Mr. Sprüngli has been a member of the Board of Directors since 1988.
+Dr Rudolf K. Sprüngli (CH) Mr Sprüngli has been a member of the Board of Directors since 1988.
 He is the Chairman of the Compensation & Nomination Committee and the Corporate Sustainability Committee.
 He completed his studies with a doctorate in economics.
-Due to his former executive activities for the Group and for an international premium food-trading company, Mr. Sprüngli is an expert authority in the chocolate business.
+Due to his former executive activities for the Group and for an international premium food-trading company, Mr Sprüngli is an expert authority in the chocolate business.
 Today, he manages his own consulting firm.
-Mr. Sprüngli is also a member of the Council of the British-Swiss Chamber of Commerce, a member of the Board of Directors of Peter Halter Liegenschaften AG, an Advisory Board member at the Institut für Wirtschaftsberatung as well as Chairman of Freies Gymnasium Zurich.
+Mr Sprüngli is also a member of the Council of the British-Swiss Chamber of Commerce, a member of the Board of Directors of Peter Halter Liegenschaften AG, an Advisory Board member at the Institut für Wirtschaftsberatung as well as Chairman of Freies Gymnasium Zurich.

-Antonio Bulgheroni (IT) Mr. Bulgheroni has been a member of the Board of Directors since 1996 and was Lead Director from February 2009 until end of September 2016.
+Antonio Bulgheroni (IT) Mr Bulgheroni has been a member of the Board of Directors since 1996 and was Lead Director from February 2009 until end of September 2016.
 He currently serves on the Audit Committee and Compensation & Nomination Committee.
-His extensive company management experience in every area of the chocolate business makes Mr. Bulgheroni a highly respected international expert in the chocolate industry.
-From 1993 until his retirement in April 2007 he was CEO of Lindt & Sprüngli S.p.A.
+His extensive company management experience in every area of the chocolate business makes Mr Bulgheroni a highly respected international expert in the chocolate industry.
+From 1993 until his retirement in April 2007, he was CEO of Lindt & Sprüngli S.p.A.
 Since then, he has been Chairman of the Board of Lindt & Sprüngli S.p.A. and Caffarel S.p.A., the two Italian subsidiaries of the Group.
-Mr. Bulgheroni, who holds the Order of Merit for Labor of the Italian Republic, is a member of the Board of Directors of the L.I.U.C.
+Mr Bulgheroni, who holds the Order of Merit for Labor of the Italian Republic, is a member of the Board of Directors of the L.I.U.C.
 University, as well as the Chairman of the Board of Directors of Bulgheroni S.p.A.